srinu8688/Gray-Scientific-Assignment/README.md

 ## Deployment

-This application is deployed using [Vercel/Netlify].
+This application is deployed using [Vercel].
 The deployment process is automated through the CI/CD pipeline.

 ## Contributing